CDCgov/tostadas/README.md

 * Documentation for using entrypoints with NF can be found at [Nextflow_Entrypoints](https://www.nextflow.io/blog/2020/cli-docs-release.html) under section 5.

-(D) The following command can be used to specify entrypoints for the workflow:
+The following command can be used to specify entrypoints for the workflow:

 ```bash
 nextflow run main.nf -profile <param set>,<env> -entry <insert option from table above>